 Dip 1 wrapper into very hot water for a few seconds until soft and flexible; blot on towel to remove excess water.
 Place 2 mint leaves, 2 cilantro sprigs, 3 pieces strawberry, 3 shrimp and 3 cucumber strips in a line down the center of wrapper.
 Fold bottom over filling, fold in sides and roll up into tight cylinder.
 Repeat with remaining ingredients to make 8 rolls.

-Serve each roll with 1 tablespoon strawberry Dipping Sauce.
-Makes 8 spring rolls.
+Serve each roll with 1 tablespoon Strawberry Dipping Sauce.

 Rolls may be made up to 8 hours ahead.
 Place in single layer on plastic wrap-lined pan, cover with plastic wrap.
 Refrigerate until needed.